On the Subject of Levenshtein Distance

 Close is further than far if you travel by car.

-- Two words of lengths 4–8 will be displayed on top two displays.
+- Two words of length 4–8 will be displayed on the top two displays.

-- There are also three other buttons with labels "SUB" (use to submit your answer), "CLR" (use to clear the bottom display) and "DEL" (use to delete the last digit displayed on the bottom display if there are any).
+- There are also three other buttons with the labels “SUB” (used to submit your answer), “CLR” (used to clear the bottom display) and “DEL” (usde to delete the last digit displayed on the bottom display, if there are any).

-- Pressing any other button than the one with the label "SUB" will never strike you.
+- Pressing any other button than “SUB” will never issue a strike.

 - Pressing the button with the label "SUB" will solve the module if the number displayed on the bottom display is the correct answer.

-- The module will always strike if you press the button with the label "SUB" while there's nothing displayed on the bottom display and while the module is not solved yet.
+- The module will always strike if you press the button with the label “SUB” if there is nothing displayed on the bottom display, and if the module has not yet been solved.

 - The module does not reset after striking, the correct answer never changes.